 For a while, I was completely overwhelmed by life as mum to young children without the usual opportunities to catch a break.
 Life felt like it was happening to me, until the day I decided to take control of my home environment.

 When I chose to create a welcoming home environment, seeing the space as a safe haven rather than a gilded cage, it changed everything.
 Days become more structured, they had a natural rhythm and flow to them, and the kids (and me!) were much calmer.

 Creating a beautiful, functional home environment meant that I felt in control of my life again.
 It allowed me time to get on with my own passions and help the children to become more independent.
-It’s why I decided to create the Your Playful Days course so that I could help other mums to really enjoy the early years and ditch the feeling that life was just happening to them.

 1. A well organised home environment helps to boost your wellbeing

 More and more of us are feeling completely overwhelmed in our own homes.
 The main reason?
 We simply have too much stuff.
 By clearing out the clutter and taking back control, your mind will become much clearer.

 The thing is, physical clutter also leads to mental clutter, meaning that everything gets overwhelming.
 Without clutter, you will be more able to dedicate time to yourself – my personal favourites include journaling, meditation and Pilates!